slott56/introduction-python-csv/README.md

 1. Click on the browser tab for the **home** directory for your notebooks.
 1. Create a new Text file.
-1. Copy the data in the next cell, paste it into your next text file.
+1. Copy the data in the next cell, paste it into your new text file.
 1. Click on the name (usually **untitled.txt**) to change this to **"keynote.csv"**.

 With this file, you can follow along nicely.
 The sample data I started with was even larger, but this seems like enough data to get started with.